ZipCPU/autofpga/README.md

 - The LaTeX specification table building isn't there ... yet.

+**20170714 Update**: A *lot* of changes have been made that haven't yet been checked in.
+These changes have been made to autofpga for the purpose of:

+1. Adding a multiple clock capability, and

+2. Adding the capability to support multiple busses.

+The specific test case I'm trying to support is one that will build a system for a Nexys-4 Video, with not only a 100MHz ZipCPU on board accessing a 32-bit wishbone bus, but also a 200MHz DDR3 SDRAM existing on its own 128-bit wide wishbone bus, together with two HDMI components that will also write to and then read from this 128-bit bus.
+The DDR3 wishbone bus will then go through a bridge to become an AXI4 bus.
+The video test case I am hoping to support is 1080p at 60Hz, which should use up about 25% of the memory bandwidth on the device.

+My initial goal was to make these interface changes take place automatically under the hood.
+I've now backed off of that goal, and I'm just hoping to get this support running in the first place.

+These changes have not yet (as of this writing) been checked back in to GitHub.

 # Sample component files

 Component files now exist for many of the components I've been using regularly.